Ferre Alpaerts, 1993.

 *For this study the Dutch translation by Emiel Stevens was used.

-**The Semantic Dictionary of Alpaerts is at the heart of CITYOF8 semantic database, the creative database onder construction.
+**The Semantic Dictionary of Alpaerts is at the heart of the Design Semantics Database, the online creative database.

 Heller, E. Kleur: symboliek, psychologie, toepassingen.
 Utrecht, Het Spectrum. – III. – (Aula-boeken; 189).
 1990.